 Named for Alexander the Great, Alexandria was once the center of cultural importance to the Roman Empire.
-The famous Library of Alexandria once stood here and today, the city still houses an amazing collection of books.
-But tourists will also enjoy the stunning beach views and portside activities.
+The famous Library of Alexandria once stood here, and today, the city still houses an amazing collection of books.
+Tourists will also enjoy the stunning beach views and portside activities.
 With a vibrant energy, Alexandria has become a major tourist hotspot.

 Resting along the banks of the Nile River, Aswan was once an ancient military base.
 Now, people flock to the area to relax along the banks of the Nile or take a cruise.
 The lush green landscape is dotted with rocks and palm trees, which only add to the beauty.

 With plenty of freshwater springs, the Siwa Oasis really is a breath of new life in the dry desert.
 Now, the area is lined with palm and olive trees, which shade the streets.
-While it is a remote location and difficult to reach, the oasis will be your reward, where you can relax in tranquility away from the normal hustle and bustle of the country.
+While it is in a remote location and difficult to reach, the oasis will be your reward.
+You can relax in tranquility away from the normal hustle and bustle of the country.

 Points of Interest

 With plenty of ancient wonders within the historic cities, there are also various points of interest that have become popular amongst tourists.
 Here are the top tourist points of interest in Egypt.